 Each year, through our engagement survey, we ask our stakeholders if they agree with our objectives and priorities for the future.
 We listen to all the comments and, where possible, take action to address concerns.
-You can read the comments we received earlier in 2019 and our responses in Appendix 5 of the full Plan (Refresh 2019).
+You can read the comments we received this year and our responses in Appendix 5 of the full Plan.